master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

   haskell-ansi-wl-pprint
 ~~~

-Automatically commit log is sended to
+The commit log is sent automatically to:

 ~~~
 pkg-haskell-commits@lists.alioth.debian.org
 ~~~

-# Ready for release
+# Prepare for release

 ![background](marriage_meeting.png)